Continuing Education Unit Workshops

 Utilising Mind Body Bowen, a client’s session is individualised for them.

-Please note that while Mind Body Bowen is not part of the nationally recognised training, it is Bowtech-accredited and eligible for Continuing Education points with Bowen Association Australia.
+Please note that while Mind Body Bowen is not part of the nationally recognised training, it is Bowtech-accredited and eligible for Continuing Education points with Bowen Association Australia (BAA), Bowen Therapy Federation Australasia (BTFA), Bowtech (BTAA) & Australian Traditional Medicine Society (ATMS)

 Additional assessment skills using the ‘felt sense’ or interoceptive component of the body